GajananKuchgave/EVA8_Assignments/Assignment_3_BackPropogation/README.md

-# BackPropogation understanding using Excell
+# BackPropogation understanding using Excel
 The Assignment is all about the understanding the BackPropoation by doing the calculations which help to adjust the weights and reduce the error.
 Below image shown has 2 inputs, 2 hidden neurons and two output neurons used.
 # Neural Network